 Large Tote or Small Carry-on

-Heading to summer vacation in Trinidad in 2004, my mother, sister and I had a layover in Miami that went from a 2-hour delay to a complete cancellation.
+Heading to Trinidad for a summer vacation, my mother, sister and I had a layover in Miami that went from a 2-hour delay to a complete cancellation.
 It was during hurricane season and unfortunately happened both going and coming back.
 As annoying as it was, the second time around, we learned our lesson.
-Since then, I always pack a clean set of undies, deodorant, travel sized lotion, soap and a washcloth in my carry-on.
-We were fortunate to get a free hotel room provided by the airline, but you never know if you need to stay in the airport overnight.
-I also try to keep my makeup basics if I decide to experience the city’s night-life.
+Since then, I always travel with a carry-on.
+We were fortunate to get a free hotel room provided by the airline, but you never know if you need to stay at the airport overnight.

-Based on my recaps of Toronto, and Atlanta, you may notice that I like to explore the city I’m visiting.
-Whether it is a long weekend or 5-7 days, I carry a pair of comfortable sneakers to walk around in.
+Based on my travel guides, you may notice that I like to walk around the cities I’m visiting.
+Whether it is an extended weekend or a week, I carry a pair of comfortable sneakers.
 My sneaker of choice is the New Balance 550 v3.
 In my most recent trip to Puerto Plata, they especially came in handy during the City Tour and Outback Safari excursions.

 Camera and other Electronics

 No matter what, my phone is essential for keeping in touch with family or using apps like Google Maps or Translate.
 I used to have an unlocked flip phone, but now I just keep my smartphone handy.
 I sometimes bring along iPad available to play games or read on a long flight or road trip.

 How do I get great photos on Instagram and my blog?
 I always bring my camera to get the best shots.
 My initial camera was a Sony A3000 and recently upgraded to a Sony a6000.
 Both cameras have been a great investment in capturing moments during trips throughout the years.
 Here’s a full list of my camera equipment: